Secrets Your Work Colleagues Want to Tell You | Reader's Digest

 Chances are, if they always ask if you want a mint, they're not doing it out of the goodness of their heart.
 That's the consensus from the (anonymous, natch) group of employees interviewed for this story.

-If I ask you, "Do you want a mint?" every time you enter my office, that's my polite way of saying your breath is less than pleasant
+If I ask you, "Do you want a mint?" every time you enter my office, that's my polite way of saying your breath is less than pleasantiStock/wekiwis

+I just haven't figured out how to tell you about your bad breath yet, and I'm trying not to embarrass you or hurt your feelings.

-Don't overdo it on scented fragrances
+Don't overdo it on scented fragrancesiStock/dmitriytitov

+If I sneeze every time you walk by, your perfume or cologne is too strong.
+The scent can be overpowering, so please dial it back a bit when you're in close quarters.

-While athleisure may be trendy in the fashion world, workout wear isn't appropriate for the office
+While athleisure may be trendy in the fashion world, workout wear isn't appropriate for the officeiStock/brauns

+So leave the yoga pants, sports bras, jogging pants, and gym shorts for the actual gym, and dress in more professional attire.
+(These outfit mistakes could cost you the job interview.)

 Content continues below ad

-If you borrow my pen, laptop, iPad, etc., don't forget to return it
+If you borrow my pen, laptop, iPad, etc., don't forget to return itiStock/georgijevic

+Don't make me tape plastic spoons to my office supplies.
+This is just one of many things you can do to build trust with your colleagues.

-Follow the golden food rule
+Follow the golden food ruleiStock/yulia_davidovich

+If I leave food in the refrigerator with my name on it, it's my lunch—not yours.

-And a second rule too
+And a second rule tooiStock/john-shepherd

+When I'm eating lunch, don't just reach into my bag and help yourself to a handful of my bites.
+That's rude (and a little gross).
+If you want a little piece of my cookie or a couple of chips, please just ask.

 Content continues below ad

-Let me know what you think
+Let me know what you thinkiStock/julief514

+When I ask for your input on a project, I really value your opinion, and I'm open to hearing some constructive feedback from you.

-Don't forget about the coffee
+Don't forget about the coffeeiStock/alvarez

+Don't leave a quarter inch of coffee in the carafe and assume someone else will make more.
+Pitch in, brew another pot, and let's keep the java flowing.

-A friendly bathroom reminder
+A friendly bathroom reminderiStock/creacart

+The bottle of air freshener in the bathroom isn't just a toilet decoration.
+Enough said.
+(Brush up on this bathroom etiquette while you're at it.)

 Content continues below ad

-I really admire your fervor to take on new projects
+I really admire your fervor to take on new projectsiStock/jacoblund

+In case I haven't already told you, your enthusiasm is refreshing and isn't going unnoticed.

-Don't dig through my desk when I'm gone for the day
+Don't dig through my desk when I'm gone for the dayiStock/xijian

+If you're looking for something specific, text or call me.
+Otherwise, it looks a little suspicious, and I can tell when you've rifled through my things.
+Here's 9 items to never keep on your desk at work.

-Don't take credit for someone else's work
+Don't take credit for someone else's workiStock/littlehenrabi

+This is toxic coworker behavior: If a team member does well on a project, don't claim their accomplishment as your own.
+Instead, celebrate with them.
+This creates positive energy and a better vibe in the workplace.

 Content continues below ad

-Learn to listen to others
+Learn to listen to othersiStock/skynesher

+Sometimes you need to stop talking and give your colleagues a chance to speak.
+Contrary to your belief, you're not always right.
+Start by honing these listening skills.

-Can we talk about bodily noises?
+Can we talk about bodily noises?iStock/peopleimages

+I beg you: Don't walk in my room and belch (or worse).
+Sure, I can excuse the occasional bodily noise.
+But if you're doing it almost every time you're in my office, it's annoying.
+Say, "Excuse me for a minute," and walk out!

-If you say you're going to do something, kindly follow through with the task
+If you say you're going to do something, kindly follow through with the taskiStock/peopleimages

+Your coworkers are counting on you to finish the job, so don't let them down.

 Content continues below ad

-Your cell phone isn't a necessary appendage
+Your cell phone isn't a necessary appendageiStock/georgijevic

+If I'm trying to have a conversation with you, please be respectful and put your phone down for a few minutes so you can listen to me.

-Be thoughtful when ordering food
+Be thoughtful when ordering foodiStock/andresr

+If you're going to order food from the new restaurant down the street, ask your team if they want to participate.
+And make sure you pay for what you ordered; there's seemingly always someone who tries to get out of paying for their portion of the bill.

-Clean up after yourself
+Clean up after yourselfiStock/peopleimages

+Wash your dirty dishes.
+Don't leave them in the sink for someone else to do for you.
+We've all got a lot on our plates, so be a team player and share in the responsibilities for maintaining the common areas.

 Content continues below ad

+If you're going to be bring your dog to work, please make sure they're well behaved and won't be disruptive.
+(The same kind of goes for your kids.)

-Don't assume you know more about my job than me
+Don't assume you know more about my job than meiStock/peopleimages

+I don't tell you how to do your job; don't tell me how to do mine.
+Also, if I decline your offer to help me, it's usually because I'll end up having to redo everything.
+If I want your help, I'll ask for it.

 Thanks!
 You're on our list.